-For example, don’t click on links sent via text or email from people you don’t know.
-While the links may appear to be legitimate, they may actually direct you to a malicious website.
-Also be careful about downloading applications and/or opening files from sites you are not familiar with.
+When you’re logging into your Digital Banking account, follow the same best practices to protect your bank account that you use when browsing the internet or checking email.For example, don’t click on any link sent via email or text from people you don’t know.
+While the link may appear to be legitimate, it may actually send you to a malicious website.
+Also be careful about opening files and/or downloading appli- cations from sites you aren’t familiar with.

-3. Lock your phone.
+3. Make sure to lock your phone.

 4. Only keep what you need.

-5. Make sure you know your phone.
+5. Make sure you know how to locate your phone.

 6. Download only from reputable sources.

-7. Sign off when you are done.
+7. Log off when you’re done.

 iPhone is a trademark of Apple Inc., registered in the U.S. and other countries.
 Android is a trademark of Google Inc.